jonobr1/two.js/wiki/documentation/vector/README.md

 | `object` | The object to make observable. |

 Convenience function to apply observable qualities of a [Two.Vector](/documentation/vector) to any object.
-Handy if you'd like to extend the {@link Two.Vector} class on a custom class.
+Handy if you'd like to extend the [Two.Vector](/documentation/vector) class on a custom class.